|

 Jonathan Hammond and Neil Stirton have been included in the GB team for the Junior International match in Suhl.
 Neil will compete in the Prone, Jonathan in the Prone and 3x40.

 Grampian won the Short Range Inter-Region match, narrowly beating Highland.
 The full results can be seen here.
-The scores for the New Zealand match will not be published yet as we wouldn't want out opposition to see what they have to beat!
+The scores for the New Zealand match will not be published yet as we wouldn't want the opposition to see what they have to beat!

 The report of the UK Parliament's Home Affairs Select Committee on Control of Firearms can be found here.